Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Head Lice – General Information

 Lice can infect the hair and scalp and lead to hair loss.
 These parasites will bite the skin and feed off the blood.
-Their saliva contains a toxin which keeps the wounds open to help provide ongoing sustenance.
+Their saliva contains a toxin that keeps the wounds open to help provide ongoing sustenance.
 The scalp constantly itches as the immune system tries to get rid of it.
 During this inflammatory process, numerous defense cells attack the toxin and the follicles.
 Severe hair shedding may then occur.
 It is worth exploring the possibility of using a natural extract such as peppermint oil for the hair as a solution.

 Peppermint Oil for the Hair – Looking at Plant Extracts for Long-Term Solutions